 Chapter 3 Creating Corpus

-Linguistic data are important to us linguists.
+Linguistic data are important to linguists.
 Data usually tell us something we don’t know, or something we are not sure of.
-In this chapter, I would like to show you a quick way to extract linguistic data from web pages, which is by now undoubtedly the largest source of textual data available.
+In this chapter, we will look at a quick way to extract linguistic data from web pages, which is by now undoubtedly the largest source of textual data available.

 While there are many existing text data collections (cf. Structured Corpus and XML), chances are that sometimes you still need to collect your own data for a particular research question.
 But please note that when you are creating your own corpus for specific research questions, always pay attention to the three important criteria: representativeness, authenticity, and size.